wiesenthal/AI-Powered-Workflow-Engine/README.md

 # Workflow Engine

-An system to execute tasks and steps defined in a declarative JSON-based langauge.
+An system to execute tasks and steps defined in a declarative JSON-based language.

 ## AI Step Executor Generation
 If a step name is unrecognized, my workflow engine will generate a novel function to execute this type of step using AI, or access a library of previously generated steps.